jaxdem#

 Array of particle masses.
 Shape is (…, N).

 Array of unique particle identifiers.
+No ID should be repeated.
 Shape is (…, N).
+IDs need to be between 0 and N.

 mat_id: Array#